metallurgical/arch-gen/README.md

 2. This package **DOES NOT GET YOUR DATABASE DATA!**

-3. You can see the database data that was transmitted at
+3. You can see the database structure information that was transmitted at
 ````
 http://yourdomain.com/dbstructure
 ````